hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

     <div class="white-space-20px"></div>

-The criteria of each colums is given as follows:
+The criteria of each column is given as follows:

 * "data collection": |:white_check_mark:| means that the platform is compatible with Gymnasium environments :cite:`brockman2016openai` and thus is able to handle various settings.
 * "offline RL": |:white_check_mark:| means that the platform implements a variety of offline RL algorithms or the platform is compatible with one of offline RL libraries.
 In particular, our SCOPE-RL supports compatibility to `d3rlpy <https://github.com/takuseno/d3rlpy>`_ :cite:`seno2021d3rlpy`.